ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 When you [create a file share](/docs/vpc?topic=vpc-file-storage-create), you select the share size and IOPS performance that is available, based on a file storage profile.
 Currently, all file shares are created based on the high-performance [dp2](#dp2-profile) profile.

-File shares that were created during the beta and limited availability phases with either the [IOPS tier](#fs-tiers) profiles or [custom IOPS](#fs-custom) profiles can continue to operate based on these profiles.
+File shares that were created during the beta and limited availability phases with either one of the [tiered](#fs-tiers) or [custom](#fs-custom) profiles can continue to operate based on these profiles.
 You can also update these file shares to use the `dp2` profile or switch to another previous generation profile.
 However, you cannot use the previous profiles when you create a file share, and only the file shares with the `dp2` profile can use new features like encryption-in-transit, cross-zone mounting, cross-account sharing, and snapshots.

 The following table shows the characteristics and performance levels of the available profiles.